oslabs-beta/deprecatedplsdelete/GitInstructions.md

 COMMITMENT CAN BE CRUCIAL (it really is so please do it)

   Please commit early and OFTEN.
 Basically, AT LEAST every hour or whenever anything framework is set into the file or completed.
+Look here for the ridiculous amount of commits I made tonight, but this is fine! https://github.com/codesmith27/yeti-crab/commits/dev
   Run the following:

     git status